mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 All public officials, judges, bureaucrats, inspectors and so on are appointed by the Great Council of Crèches with no terms of office, no elections, no checks or balances, in fact no limits on power at all except for the Bwap adherence to clan and tradition.
 This may seem a chaotic way of doing things to outsiders but the sense of tradition among Bwaps holds the weight of law and it is almost unheard of for officials to take advantage of their positions.
 A Bwap who feels they are no longer able to 'fulfil their part to keep the cosmos operating properly' will resign their position and retire.

-Another wide-ranging Bwap organization is the Wewaka- atapas or Council of Seemly Order.
+Another wide-ranging Bwap organization is the Wewaka-atapas or Council of Seemly Order.
 In the distant past of Marhaban, the Council of Seemly Order would be best described by other races as a religious order, serving as the overseers of ethics and right thinking.
 Over the centuries since contact with the Vilani, the Council of Seemly Order evolved due to the influence of Vilani bureaucracy and business structures.
 The Council gradually took on the responsibilities of managing the bureaucratic and accounting practices as observed by the Bwaps.
 Since the Bwaps became heavily involved in Vilani bureaucracy, the Council of Seemly Order expanded its portfolio to include the overseeing of generally accepted accounting practices within the Ziru Sirka, the Rule of Man and eventually the Third Imperium.

 ### JUSTICE